Case Interview Checklist and Rubric: 50-Point Guide (2026)

 - Did you start with a confident, assertive recommendation?

-- Did you include 2-3 reasons supporting your recommendation?
+- Did you include 2 to 3 reasons supporting your recommendation?

 - Did you include next steps?